-This is the area where you can create the text and images sections displayed side-by-side like in this example.
-To understand how to create and edit them, you can read this article or you can watch the video tutorial below.
+This is where you can create the text and images sections displayed side-by-side like in this example.
+To understand how to create and edit them, you can read this article or watch the video tutorial below.

 Using the Featured Header Area

-From this section, you can set the height of the hero area where you have three options: half, two thirds, full height.
+From this section, you can set the height of the hero area where you have three options: half, two-thirds, full size.
 You can also add the hero content: subtitle, title, and description.
 In the description editor field, you can insert anything you like, including shortcodes.